 Book Three in The Blue Ridge Library Mystery series — PAST DUE FOR MURDER — will be published by Crooked Lane Books in early 2019.

 Shockingly, the net the local authorities cast in their search for the missing girl entangles Amy’s boyfriend, Richard Muir.
 Not only is he the young woman’s dance instructor, he also has no alibi for the night she vanished, or at least not one he’ll divulge, not even to Amy.
-This troubling situation is exacerbated by the appearance of Amy’s previous boyfriend, Charles Bartos, and his new lover, who’ve bought a mountain home outside of Taylorsford.
-Mix in an abandoned kitten, an amusingly awkward meeting between Amy and Richard’s parents, and the suspicious behavior of numerous residents and visitors, and Amy’s convinced the fairies really might have cursed her town.
+This troubling situation is exacerbated by the reappearance of Amy’s former boyfriend, who’s mourning the loss of his latest lover in a tragic, unsolved accident, and who may be looking to Amy for a little tea and sympathy.
+Mix in an abandoned kitten, an awkward meeting between Amy and Richard’s parents, and the suspicious behavior of numerous residents and visitors, and Amy’s soon convinced that the fairies really might have cursed her town.

 After the missing student is discovered lost in the mountains, with no memory of recent events— and a dead body lying nearby—the list of suspects grows as fast as kudzu.
-Amy must use her innate curiosity and considerable research skills to uncover the clues needed to solve yet another perplexing murder in PAST DUE FOR MURDER, the enchanting third installment in Victoria Gilbert’s Blue Ridge Library Mystery series.
+Amy must use her innate curiosity and considerable research skills to uncover the clues needed to solve yet more perplexing mysteries in PAST DUE FOR MURDER the enchanting third installment in Victoria Gilbert’s Blue Ridge Library Mystery series.